Apprentice

 The company sold proprietary software for payroll, payables, receivables, and general ledger.
 BOSS was based in Blackwood, NJ, and employed two programmers.
 When they brought me on board, they also hired Sandy, a single mother who graduated Cum Laude in Computer Science.

-For about the first month, Sandy and I collaborated on a new PICK installation for a dental tools manufacturing company located in Northeast Philadelphia, which required a daily one-hour commute each way.
+For my first assignment, Sandy and I worked together to support a new PICK installation for a dental tools manufacturing company located in Northeast Philadelphia, which required a daily one-hour commute each way.
 Over the months of working together, Sandy and I developed a strong friendship.

-My initial client at BOSS was a commercial landscaper who required a specialized inventory program.
+My first client management was for a commercial landscaper who required a specialized inventory program.
 He purchased grass seed by the pound, but his employees used it by the "scoop full."
 He bought concentrated fertilizer and weed killer by the barrel and diluted them for application on lawns.
 I provided him with an inventory system that converted scoops to pounds and concentrates to commodities.
 He was very pleased.

 I provided him with an inventory program that monitored the reels of all the various types of cable he sold, while also keeping track of the usage on each reel and even identifying which reels could be classified as scrap.
 Both of my inventory programs were remarkable achievements.

 Meanwhile, Sandy departed from BOSS and transitioned to programming in COBOL for Cigna® Insurance.
-Another programmer also left the company, and I took over his client, who produced eyeglasses.
+Another programmer also left the company, and I took over one of his clients, who manufactured eyeglasses.
 BOSS was now left with just two programmers: myself and the boss's son.

 My new client, the eyeglass manufacturer, had recently acquired another eyeglass manufacturer and taken on their franchise businesses.
 With these franchises, they required a General Ledger within a General Ledger.

 Fortunately, I had developed a DOS program that functioned as a GL within a GL for a friend at a nonprofit, the Woodmere Art Museum in Chestnut Hill, PA.
-The knowledge I gained from this bookkeeping method enabled me to create a new General Ledger program for my new client, whose headquarters were located in Dallas, TX.
-This new general ledger program proved to be a valuable addition to BOSS's proprietary software.
+The knowledge I gained from this bookkeeping method enabled me to create a new General Ledger program for this client, headquartered in Dallas, TX.

-At this point, I had spent four years working with BOSS.
-My pay did not reflect my skills or the value I brought to the company.
-I was making less than half of what his son earned, despite managing more clients and being the sole developer of new software.
-When BOSS refused to raise my salary and instead brought in a new hire to handle some of my accounts, I concluded it was time for me to leave.
+At this point, I concluded it was time for me to leave.
+After four years, my pay did not reflect my skills or the value I brought to the company.
+I made less than half of what his son earned, despite managing more clients and being the sole developer of new software.
+When BOSS refused to raise my salary and instead brought in a new hire to handle some of my accounts, it solidified my choice to move on.

 My most significant project at Larmon Photo involved developing a payroll program capable of managing the withholding taxes for the Washington, DC area, where numerous employees worked in one state and resided in another necessitating different tax withholdings.
 It was a payroll program that also functioned worldwide.